elsehow/electron-playing/NOTES.md

 - WHERE/HOW ARE ERRORS DISPLAYED???

-- how do we check/validate that API in the renderer process?
+- how do we check/validate script conventions?

-- whats the vocabulary for user input? "scripts"? "programs"? i say programs but we
+- whats the vocabulary for user input? "scripts"? "programs"? i say SKETCH but we

 - whats a good tutorial / intro for the doxx and instructable ?